 This recipe is for ESPRESSO sorbet, not coffee sorbet.
 I mention that because a lot of times when people think of coffee, they think of sweet, flavored coffee drinks and this recipe is not sweet and does not have sweet flavors added to it (like chocolate, caramel, or hazelnut).
 Espresso is usually served without any cream or sugar, although you can add it if you would like (I never do…I prefer it without cream or sugar).
 My recipe for Ninja Creami espresso sorbet tastes like espresso.
 It has a strong, bitter espresso flavor to it.

-One of the most amazing things about this recipe is that it becomes super creamy ice cream with NO DAIRY!
-There’s no heavy cream, whole milk, almond milk, coconut milk, oat milk, Greek yogurt, Fairlife milk, half and half, cottage cheese or even pudding mix or a protein shake in it.
-It’s completely dairy free!
-This is a water based sorbet and it’s creamy!
+There’s no dairy or dairy substitutes.
+It’s super creamy even though there’s no heavy cream, whole milk, almond milk, coconut milk, oat milk, Greek yogurt, Fairlife milk, half and half, cottage cheese or even pudding mix or a protein shake in it.

 Tips for making Ninja Creami Espresso Sorbet-Low Calorie: